Investment Score

 Elevation

-At 29m above sea level, this location has a reasonable elevation which reduces most flood risks from river and coastal sources.
+At 30m above sea level, this location is well-elevated, significantly reducing flood risk from coastal and river sources.

 Source: Open Topo Data (SRTM 30m)